cedricdelpoux/gatsby-source-google-docs/docs/faq.md

 {
   resolve: "gatsby-transformer-remark",
   options: {
-    plugins: ["gatsby-remark-images", "gatsby-remark-prismjs"],
+    plugins: ["gatsby-remark-prismjs"],
   },
 },
 ```

-> If you use inline code, you should set the `noInlineHighlight` option of `gatsby-remark-prismjs` to .true` to avoid warnings during the build about missing lang
+> If you use inline code, you should set the `noInlineHighlight` option of `gatsby-remark-prismjs` to `true` to avoid warnings during the build about missing lang

 Import a `prismjs` theme in your `gatsby-browser.js`